waylovely-project/.github/profile/README.md

 What happens when the way's land give you a lovely land?? ✨✨

 Hii everyone!!!
-The Wayland Project is an open source project dedicated to bring the lovely way and land to your Android smartphone!!
+The Waylovely Project is an open source project dedicated to bring the lovely way and land to your Android smartphone!!
 With full desktop integrations <3 💕💕